codefresh-io/docs.codefresh.io/_docs/getting-started/gitops-codefresh.md

 Once deployed, our dashboards give you enterprise-wide visibility into deployments, and key metrics.
-From global analytics on applications and deployments (Home dashboard), to failure rate and lead time for changes (DORA dashboard), to application configuration, resource, and rollout management (Applications dashboard).
+From global analytics on applications and deployments (), to failure rate and lead time for changes (DORA dashboard), to application configuration, resource, and rollout management (Applications dashboard).

 See:
 [Home]({{site.baseurl}}/docs/dashboards/home-dashboard/)